Registering to vote

 New citizenship or changed your nationality

-If you have gained new citizenship or changed your nationality since you last registered to vote, you should let the Electoral Services team know.
+If you have gained new citizenship or changed your nationality since you last registered to vote, you should contact Electoral Services team.
 The changes to your citizenship or nationality may affect your eligibility to vote.